shreyash00007/UX/README.md

 23. Feedback Principle: Provide immediate and informative feedback to user actions.
 24. Law of Dominance: Dominant elements in a design draw the user's attention first.
 25. Progressive Disclosure: Present information in a hierarchical manner to avoid overwhelming users with unnecessary details.
+26. Gestalt Principles: Principles of visual perception that explain how humans group and interpret visual elements.